-The Dr. Carey-Shuler Equity Institute, in partnership with TRIO Student Support Services (SSS) and the Foundation for Palm Beach State College, is announcing the 2023 NextGen Summer Bridge Program.
+The Dr. Carey-Shuler Equity Institute, in partnership with TRIO Student Support Services (SSS) and the Foundation for Palm Beach State College, is announcing the 2024 NextGen Summer Bridge Program.
 This two-week college transition program is designed to prepare first-generation college students with a smooth transition from high school to Palm Beach State College.
-This year’s theme is SOAR to Success.
+This year’s theme is Focus on 2: Finish in 2.
 Students will receive a comprehensive orientation and resources for academic and wraparound support services to ensure their success at PBSC.
-After the two weeks, students can enroll in up to 6 college credits at no or low cost* in Summer B: June 28 – August 8, 2023.
+After the two weeks, students can enroll in up to 6 college credits at no or low cost* in Summer B: June 27 – August 8, 2024.

-Beyond the summer, students are encouraged to apply for TRiO Student Support Services (SSS) or the NextGen Scholars Program.
+Beyond the summer, students are encouraged to apply for TRIO Student Support Services (SSS) or the S.O.A.R.
+Program.
 These accelerated programs provide a streamlined, predictable schedule for students to obtain their associate degree in two (2) years or less.

 What: 2-week summer bridge program

 When: June 17 – June 27, 2024, 9:00 a.m. - 3:00 p.m.
 Monday - Thursday

 Where: Palm Beach State College – Lake Worth campus (in-person)